TritonDataCenter/rfd/rfd/0057/README.md

   the *manifest* digest.
 - `627beaf3eaaf` is the prefix of the Alpine image's only layer's digest.

-We can see these values in the raw Docker Registry API manifest for this image:
+We can see these values in the raw Docker Registry API manifest for this image (note that Docker likes to use *3-space* indentation for the manifests):

 ```
 [node-docker-registry-client/examples/v2]$ node getManifest.js -s2 alpine:latest